react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

     2. The Release Crew is using it to test that a new app can be created, built and executed correctly **before releasing** a new version of React Native ([docs on this process are here](https://reactnative.dev/contributing/release-testing))
     3. Issues and bug reports require a **reproducer**, being either an Expo Snack or an instance of a template project ([see here for the reproducer](https://github.com/react-native-community/reproducer-react-native)).
 2. **External** use cases
-    4. React Native users that are **not using a Framework** because they haven’t migrated to it yet
+    4. React Native developers that are **not using a Framework** because they haven’t migrated to it yet
-    5. React Native users that are **not using a Framework** such as Expo because it doesn’t satisfy their requirements
+    5. React Native developers that are **not using a Framework** such as Expo because it doesn’t satisfy their requirements
-    6. New React Native users that are creating a new app.
+    6. New React Native developers that are creating a new app.
 They might either not know how to use a Framework, or they might seek the official/bare/**Meta-recommended** way to use React Native.
-    7. Users looking into integrating React Native into frameworks or existing apps.
+    7. Developers looking into integrating React Native into frameworks or existing apps.
 They can use the template as a **reference** for their own integration, or to understand how the internals work.

 As we do have a mixture of internal and external use cases for the template, the proposed solution is to **split the template** between internal and external use cases.